KlipperScreen/KlipperScreen/docs/Configuration.md

 # To define a full set of custom menues (instead of merging user entries with default entries)
 # set this to False.
 See Menu section below.
 use_default_menu: True

+# Define one or more moonraker power devices that turn on/off with the screensaver (CSV list)
+screen_on_devices: example1, example2
+screen_off_devices:  example1, example2
 ```

 ## Printer Options